Meandering-Ninja/callbackfunction/README.md

 # callbackfunction
-Simple CAlculator using Callback function
+Simple Calculator using Callback function.

+##This project is to understand how the callback function works and it's use.